Greenhouse Transformation

 Optimal growing Environment for Every Season

 The homeowners are huge green thumbs, so we included upgrades to their garden and a big focus on plants in their project scope.
 We designed a Juniper retaining wall that expanded the raised beds along the south-facing front yard, facilitating an incredible amount of gardening space.
+Juniper was chosen in lieu of concrete to lower the environmental impact.

 Stack Effect